 3D Viewer

-The 3D Viewer transformed the traditional e-commerce product image into an interactive experience.
+The 3D Viewer allowed us to inject the same assets used for AR into the traditional e-commerce product image carousel.
 Customers could rotate, zoom, and inspect items in high detail from the stitching on a shoe to the texture of a handbag.
 Designed to integrate seamlessly within a merchant’s product page, it offered an intuitive, low-latency experience across devices and browsers.

 Digital Asset Manager